n-armstrong/fosc/README.md

 ### Install LilyPond

 [LilyPond][lilypond] is an open-source program that engraves music notation in an automated way. __Fosc__ uses LilyPond to produce notational output.
 It's recommended that you install the most recent version of LilyPond directly from the LilyPond website.
-After you install LilyPond, check to see if LilyPond is callable from your command line.

-    ~$ lilypond --version

-    GNU LilyPond 2.19.83

-    Copyright (c) 1996--2015 by
-      Han-Wen Nienhuys <hanwen@xs4all.nl>
-      Jan Nieuwenhuizen <janneke@gnu.org>
-      and others.

-    This program is free software.
-It is covered by the GNU General Public License and you are welcome to change it and/or distribute copies of it under certain conditions.
-Invoke as `lilypond --warranty` for more information.

 ### <br>Install Fosc